smashyou/powerball_scraper/README.md

 5. **Code Overview**: Summarizes the key functions and their roles.
 6. **Script Details**: Explains the imports, user agents, scraping logic, and error handling.
 7. **Notes**: Includes important considerations like anti-bot measures and compliance.

-This consolidated `README.md` file provides a complete guide to understanding, setting up, and using the Lottery Scraper script.
-Let me know if you need further adjustments!